lreining/robustness_of_phrase_grounding_models/README.md

 the original sentence structure is preserved.

 To perform the scrambling:
-- for single sentence: `dataset_utils.syntactic_manipulation.scramble`
+- for single sentence: `src.syntactic_manipulation.scramble`
-- for whole dataset: `dataset_utils.syntactic_manipulation.scramble_dataset`
+- for whole dataset: `src.syntactic_manipulation.scramble_dataset`

 For example on usage, refer to `create_test_dataset.py`.

 Our approach to scramble sentence s at level l:
-0. Sentence is converted to lowercase and punctuation is removed
+1. Sentence is converted to lowercase and punctuation is removed
-1. The target phrases - given by their index bounds `phrase_idx_bounds` - are masked so that their structure will be preserved (if such behavior is not desired: `is_phrase_scrambled = True`)
+2. The target phrases - given by their index bounds `phrase_idx_bounds` - are masked so that their structure will be preserved (if such behavior is not desired: `is_phrase_scrambled = True`)
-2. Construct the syntactic tree (`dataset_utils.syntactic_tree.SyntacticTree`) of the sentence that is to be scrambled
+3. Construct the syntactic tree (`src.syntactic_tree.SyntacticTree`) of the sentence that is to be scrambled
-3. Retrieve constituent parts at level min(l, i) for each branch of the syntactic tree where l refers to the scrambling level and i to the maximum height of the current branch
+4. Retrieve constituent parts at level min(l, i) for each branch of the syntactic tree where l refers to the scrambling level and i to the maximum height of the current branch
-4. Shuffle original sentence s based on constituent parts
+5. Shuffle original sentence s based on constituent parts

 ## Model Setups